Sidney Rowlatt

-Sir Sidney Arthur Taylor Rowlatt, KCSI (20 July 1862 – 1 March 1945) was an Anglo-Egyptian barrister and judge, remembered in part for his presidency of the sedition committee that bore his name, created in 1918 by the imperial government to subjugate and control the independence movement in British India, especially Bengal and the Punjab.
+Sir Sidney Arthur Taylor Rowlatt, KCSI, PC (20 July 1862 – 1 March 1945) was a British barrister and judge, remembered in part for his presidency of the sedition committee that bore his name, created in 1918 by the imperial government to subjugate and control the independence movement in British India, especially Bengal and the Punjab.
 The committee gave rise to the Rowlatt Act, an extension of the Defence of India Act 1915.

 Early life

 Sidney Rowlatt was born in 1862 in Cairo and brought up in Alexandria, one of the most important ports of the Mediterranean.
 His father was Arthur Rowlatt, sent out by the Bank of England to take a post at the Bank of Egypt, and his second wife Amelia, the Alexandria-born daughter of Sidney Terry, merchant.
 His parents married on 9 May 1860 at the Anglican church in Alexandria.
 Her English grandparents, John and Sarah Friend, had moved to Egypt in 1825, and the family maintained working ties there for well over a century.

 Sidney Rowlatt was the eldest son and had several siblings, two of whom stayed in Egypt.
-Frederick became Governor of the National Bank and Charles became Director of Customs Administration.
+Sir Frederick Rowlatt became Governor of the National Bank and Charles Rowlatt became Director of Customs Administration.
 Fred's daughter Mary wrote a memoir of the five generations, A Family in Egypt, which was published in 1956, a few years after the revolution which marked the end of British rule in the country.

 Sidney Terry appears to have been the grandfather of Sidney Sonnino, making Sidney Rowlatt a cousin of Italy's nineteenth prime minister.

 The Rowlatt children grew up in Alexandria, living above the Bank building most of the year, and decamping to the nearby beach of Ramleh during the hottest months, as his mother's family had done for generations.
 In 1868 the Rowlatts built a house there, one of the first buildings in the resort, on a road later renamed after Arthur Rowlatt.
 They also owned a Nile boat named the Ablah, normally moored in Cairo.

 Sidney Rowlatt and his brothers were sent to Britain to preparatory and public schools.
 He attended Fettes College in Edinburgh and then King's College, Cambridge, where he was a distinguished classics scholar.
 His younger brother John Friend Rowlatt followed him to Cambridge and acted as the non-rowing president at The Boat Race 1892.

 After graduation, Sidney Rowlatt became a fellow of his college and taught classics for a while at Eton, where he was popular with his students.